 Small in size, Clover Flex is a versatile, full-featured mobile Point-of-Sale device with extensive payment acceptance capabilities that is easy to take with you and easy to hand to customers-they can dip, swipe, tap, enter a pin, and sign-whether in line, in the aisle, or at the table.
 And its built-in receipt printer and scanner ensures Clover Flex delivers the ultimate in flexibility.

 A smartphone-ready all-in-one contactless, chip, and swipe card reader, Clover Go Contactless Reader is your go-to Point-of-Sale device for secure credit card swipes, dips and taps, such as Apple Pay®, Samsung Pay® and Google Pay®.
 It also offers many of the same industrial-strength payment capabilities and security as larger Clover devices.
 Just provide your own smartphone or tablet and a free hand.

 A Point-of-Sale payment device with a tablet-user experience, Clover Mini is a touchscreen solution accepts swipe, EMV-chip and mobile-wallet payments (such as Apple Pay), while integrated tools help small business owners manage the business.

-An all-in-one Point-of-Sale and payments system, the Clover Station integrates the functions of a cash register, card payment terminal, and POS system.
-Clover Station makes it easier and faster than ever to run your business using one device.
-Built-in capabilities allow you to simplify daily tasks, speed up transactions, engage customers, and accept the latest payments effortlessly.
+An all-in-one Point-of-Sale and payments system, Clover Station Solo integrates the functions of a cash register, card payment terminal, and POS system.
+Clover Station Solo makes it easier and faster than ever to accept payments and run your business using one device.
+Built-in capabilities allow you to accept the latest payments effortlessly, speed-up transactions, and simplify the daily tasks of running your business.

 A generic term referring to payment cards issued to businesses for use by employees to cover expenses (e.g., corporate cards, purchasing cards, travel, and entertainment cards).
 First Data offers a wide range of commercial payments solutions.